-This article is the fifth in a series of articles that will serve to discuss in depth the various tiers of the USDF Training Pyramid.
+This article is the sixth and final article in a series that has served to discuss in depth the various tiers of the USDF Training Pyramid.
 Every dressage rider should be very familiar with this Pyramid.
 The tiers are as follows: Rhythm, with Energy and Tempo; Relaxation, with Elasticity and Suppleness; Connection-Acceptance of the Bit through Acceptance of the Aids; Impulsion-Increased Energy and Thrust; Straightness with Improved Alignment and Balance; and Collection-Increased Engagement, Lightness of the Forehand, Self-Carriage.
 A pamphlet discussing it in depth may be found here: https://www.usdf.org/EduDocs/Training/Pyramid_of_Training.pdf

 Since everything we do every day with our horses is interrelated, I will demonstrate with these articles specific connections between the various tiers, and how they can be used to facilitate the training of the horse at every level.
 The vast majority of riders and horses are at Training Level, but what the reader must understand is that this is the MOST IMPORTANT level, for horse and rider.
 A good education in the beginning secures the future of every dressage horse and every aspiring dressage rider. ~Stacy C. Williams